Nasrullah-Safdari/MIT-ELO-Project/README.md

 Identifying and understanding the gender disparities in job availability within the Afghan job market in 2023, and exploring the underlying factors contributing to these disparities.

+## Research Question

+What are the gender disparities in job availability within the Afghan job market in 2023, and what factors contribute to these disparities?